vislyhq/visly-state/website/docs/getting-started.md

 ## Installation

-Visly state work with React & Node.js, whether you use JavaScript or TypeScript.
+Visly State works with React & Node.js, whether you use JavaScript or TypeScript.

-Install it using npm
+Install it using npm:

 ```sh
 npm install @visly/state
 ```

-or yarn
+or yarn:

 ```sh
 yarn add @visly/state